jliu1999/Galvanize-DSI-Capstone-Project-3/README.md

 https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification

 This is a image classification project.
-It takes an face image and find out the person's sex and age.
+It takes an face image and find out the person's gender and age.

 I also plan to build varies Neural Network models, and compare their performance.
 If I have enough time, I will also try models other than Neural Network.
 This one is good for demonstration.
-I can take pictures during the presentation and classify the sex and age.
+I can take pictures during the presentation and classify the gender and age.